Jonas1312/cities-with-nice-weather/README.md

 ## Get Data for Cities

-First, we start with getting a list of cities with the name, country, population and coordinates since we're gonna need latitude and longitude to retrieve historical weather data later on.
+First, we start with getting a list of cities with the name, country, population and coordinates since we're going to need latitude and longitude to retrieve historical weather data later on.

 This kind of data is fortunately quite easy to find, and more importantly, free.

 `dataset_1` is taken from [opendatasoft](https://public.opendatasoft.com/explore/dataset/geonames-all-cities-with-a-population-1000/table/?disjunctive.cou_name_en&sort=name).
 It contains information for 140,000 cities in the world.

-`dataset_2` is from the [World Cities Database](https://simplemaps.com/data/world-cities), contains the same kind of data than `dataset_1`.
+`dataset_2`, from the [World Cities Database](https://simplemaps.com/data/world-cities), contains the same kind of data than `dataset_1`.

 ```python